Dear School Administrators,

 It isn’t a secret that most district-wide professional development sessions are too generalized to have any kind of significant impact on teaching practice.
 It’s for this reason that many teachers use planning time as self-driven PD sessions.

-We browse the Internet for new teaching ideas and resources, read reflective articles from great teacher blogging sites, such as We are Teachers, and check in on professional social media accounts.
+We browse the Internet for new teaching ideas and resources, read reflective articles from great teacher sites, and check in on professional social media accounts.
 We use this time to spark our creativity and curiosity about teaching methods and practices.
 This is valuable time to expand our comfort zones by applying what we’ve learned in our own classrooms.

 We use planning periods to build relationships.